-Culture encounters: Lake Bunyonyi islands are home for bakiga and Batwa who are known for their unique lifestyle which includes ways of cultivation, hunting, and cultural values.
+Culture encounters: The islands are home for bakiga and Batwa who are known for their unique lifestyle which includes ways of cultivation, hunting, and cultural values.
 These islands became home to the Batwa after they got evicted from Bwindi impenetrable national park and Mgahinga National Park.
 Tour in these islands you will get to learn more about the life of these people.

 Bird watching: Lake Bunyonyi is a home to various birds of about approximately 200 species.
 The name Bunyonyi itself means too many birds as you sail across Lake Bunyonyi you get to watch many birds include water birds.
 Birds like grey-crowned cranes, red-chested sunbirds and many flycatchers can be viewed.

 Hiking and nature walk: Hiking as an activity can be done at Lake Bunyonyi and so is nature walks, these activities are done with the help of a trained guide who is well knowledgeable about, hiking takes places on the islands and also on kigezi terraces are offer beautiful scenery of landscapes and vegetation.
 While hiking you get to pass through ancient Echuya Forest which is full of history.

 Sunset viewing: Evening time of sunset is an amazing time, sunset viewing is a popular activity in Lake where a lot of tourists wait for the sunset while sitting on the terraces of their hotels or islands